-Although a specific MDVL 490 class is not offered in 2019W, seminars in other units may fulfill the Medieval 490-requirement for Medieval Studies Majors.
+Although a specific MDVL 490 class is not offered in 2023W, seminars in other units may fulfill the Medieval 490-requirement for Medieval Studies Majors.

-Professor Arlene Sindelar is the Medieval Studies advisor (firstname.lastname@example.org) until July 1.
-As soon as you have enrolled in either seminar email her so that she can edit your program in Degree Navigator accordingly to count it for the MDVL 490 requirement in the Medieval Studies Major.
-After July 1, contact Professor Courtney Booker (email@example.com).
+Professor Sara Ann Knutson is the Medieval Studies advisor (email@example.com).
+As soon as you have enrolled in either seminar, email her so that she can edit your program in Degree Navigator accordingly to count it for the MDVL 490 requirement in the Medieval Studies Major.

 (Double Majors in English and Medieval Studies may double count ENGL 490 or ENGL 491 for MDVL 490, if they are on appropriate medieval topics.
 Please consult the Medieval Studies Advisor.)

 HIST 490N 101 Seminar for Majors in History (3 credits):

 Political Theology Term 1: Thu.
 2:00 – 4:00 pm

 In 2023W, the topic for HIST 490N is Political Theology.
 In this course, we will survey the late antique and early medieval writers and their texts that shaped western European ideas about politics and power, agency and institutions, nature and the supernatural, man and the devil.
 We will see how both holy scripture and the works of the church authorities who laid down its “correct” interpretation were received and put into practice.
 Along the way, we will test the validity of the famous dictum by the notorious twentieth-century political philosopher Carl Schmitt that “all significant concepts of the modern theory of the state are secularized theological concepts.”

 ENGL 490 Literature Majors Seminar (3 credits):